-One of the saddest things for me is a familiarity with bible verses.
+One of the saddest things to me is a familiarity with bible verses.
 People post bible verses on social media, put verses on their walls, write them in birthday cards, all done initially with good intentions.
 But with the familiarity and popularity of the activity, many seem to have forgotten the truths behind these verses they share, or even noticed where they are in the bible.

 The psalmist is expressing an appreciation for the Word, which is what much of Psalm 119 is about (not a popular psalm to read).
 It is interesting that he refers to the word in terms of a lamp, since the only time you need one is when you are in the dark.
 We live in a dark world, in which one can miss your path and get lost in the dark.

 Many of us have received the “light of the world” so as to “never walk in darkness” (John 8:12).
 We “received the light” (Heb 10:32) at the start of our journey, only to abandon the lamp for the rest of our path.

 The lamp is for the feet, where you are walking and standing right now.